camerontarget14/masv-protools-integration/README.md

-# MASV Pro Tools Integration
+# (WIP) MASV Pro Tools Integration

-Automate bouncing Pro Tools sessions and sending them via MASV with a keyboard shortcut!
+Automate bouncing Pro Tools sessions and sending them via MASV with a keyboard shortcut.

+!!
+This integration needs a proper trigger, options include integration with "Sound Flow" a third-party automation tool that is now built into protools !!

 ## Features